KurtReynolds2000/researchproject/README.md

 # researchproject
 Final year research project - Kurt &amp; Fred

+All relevant files are located in Final Files

-Code for Algorithms can be found in:
+Code for Algorithms can be found in Final Files/Coded_Algorithms:
 Algorithms.py and hybrid_algorithms.py

 The DeepDock model was run from: model_algorithms.py